Chapter 13 Visualizations: the gglot2 Library

 )

-The histogram shows that most diamonds are relatively cheap–the largest count is in the second-smallest price bin, less than $1000.
-But there are more expensive diamonds, almost up to $20,000.
+The histogram shows that most diamonds are relatively cheap–the largest count is in the second-smallest price bin that contains prices of less than $1000.
+But there are diamonds that are much more expensive, almost up to $20,000.

 • Age of titanic passengers